midgardproject/midgardmvc_core/documentation/index.markdown

 When the templating phase of the route happens, MVC will look for such element from the template stack.
 Template stack is a list of components running with the current request.
 First MVC looks for the element in the current component, and if it can't be found there it goes looking for it down the stack:

-* Current running component templates directory
+* Current running component `templates` directory
-* templates directories of any components injected to the template stack
+* `templates` directories of any components injected to the template stack
-* Midgard MVC core templates directory
+* Midgard MVC core `templates` directory

 The first matching template element will be used and executed via TAL.
-The data returned by the component will be exposed into TAL as a "current_component" variable.
+The data returned by the component will be exposed into TAL as a `current_component` variable.
 In case of our date example the template could simply be a `net_example_calendar/templates/show-date.html` file with following contents:

     <p>Current date is <span tal:content="current_component/date">5/8/1999 01:00</span></p>